-On 4th August, a massive explosion occurred in the port area of Beirut, Lebanon, killing over 100 people and injuring about 5,000 others.
-The shockwaves of the explosion have brought serious damage to roads and buildings, leaving some 300,000 people homeless.
-According to local assessments, as a result of the catastrophe, up to 500,000 people are in dire need of different forms of assistance, such as food, clothing and shelter.
+On 4th August, a massive explosion occurred in the port area of Beirut, Lebanon, killing over 180 people and injuring more than 6,500.
+The shockwaves of the explosion have brought serious damage to roads and buildings, leaving some 1,000,000 people in need of some form of assistance.

 Your donation can make a huge difference:

-- HKD $500 can provide three children with Psychological Support Kits, which include toys, learning materials and hygiene items
+- HKD $500 can provide three children with psychosocial support kits, which include toys, learning materials and hygiene items

 - HKD $1,200 can provide food packages for two families

 - HKD $3,200 can provide a household shelter repair Kit

 Please donate now to support the people in Lebanon during this difficult time.Syrian Refugees in Lebanon Need Your Continued Support

 Ever since war broke out in neighbouring Syria in 2011, Lebanon has become one of the major hosts of Syrian refugees.
 Please consider becoming a World Vision Partner now.
 With a monthly donation, you can give long-term support to the vulnerable refugees.

 Soon after the explosion, World Vision Lebanon’s National Director Hans Bederski (right) visited affected families whose homes were greatly damaged.

 World Vision helps to rehabilitate a house in Beirut and provide psychosocial support sessions for children through playing games.